Twitch gameplay: History

 "Twitch" refers to the motion the player makes, a sudden movement or reaction to an event on the screen.
 An early use of the term was by Vern Raburn of Microsoft in 1981.
-Most early computer, arcade, and console games are considered to be "twitch games."
+Many early computer, arcade, and console games are considered to be "twitch games".
 They mostly involved "see and react" situations.
 For instance, Kaboom! had players rapidly catching bombs that a mad bomber threw from a rooftop.
 Most classic arcade games such as Space Invaders, Pac-Man, Defender and Robotron were also twitch-based.

 As games and their control inputs evolved, the games started to favor strategy over reaction, early turn-based games being the most prevalent examples.
 Such games required players to plan each move and anticipate the opponent's moves ahead of time.
 Not unlike chess, early strategy games focused on setting pieces and then moving them one turn at a time while the opponent did the same.
 Many of these games were based on tabletop games.
 The introduction of the internet, and its suitability as a playable medium, facilitated many of the features of today's mainstream games.

-However, that is not to say that all games with a base in strategy do not include room for twitch gameplay.
+Some strategy games however required fast reactions within gameplay.
 Soon after turn-based strategy games were introduced, real-time strategy games were introduced to the video gaming market, beginning with Herzog Zwei and then Dune II and eventually leading to popular titles such as Command & Conquer, Warcraft, and StarCraft.
 While strategy was still the primary objective, these games played out in real time.
 Players were required to have fast reactions to enemies' movements and attacks.

-Early first-person shooters were very much like early games in general; fast reactions were required and little strategy or thought went into the gameplay.
+Early first-person shooters were much like early games in general; fast reactions were required and little strategy or thought went into the gameplay.
 Even the youngest players were able to understand the concept, which may have been the reason such games became instantly popular among a large demographic.
 Many of the earliest first person games were considered cookie cutter copies of each other; Doom, Wolfenstein 3D, and many others looked, played, and felt the same, especially since many shooters were built off the Doom engine.
 Enemy AI was predictable and levels were simple mazes with secrets and side rooms.
 While some games included the ability to look up and down, it was rarely required of the player.